PierreExeter/docker_tutorial/README.md

 - `sh -c "yarn install && yarn run dev"` : the command to run.

+2. Check that the container is connected to the mysql database.

-6. Watch the logs
+Watch the logs :

 ```
 docker ps
 docker logs -f <container-id>
 ```

-Check that the container is connected to the mysql database.
+3. Check that the database is being updated.

-7. Open the app in your browser and add a few items to your todo list.
+- Open the app in your browser and add a few items to your todo list.

-8. Connect to the mysql database.
+- Connect to the mysql database.
 ```
 docker exec -it <mysql-container-id> mysql -p todos
 ```
 The password is `secret`.

-In the MySQL shell, run the following :
+- In the MySQL shell, print the database items :
 ```
 select * from todo_items;
 ```